AGuyNamedC-Los/gift-ee/README.md

+# NOTE
+This version of giftee is now depricated, I completely redid the file structure and code as well as implemented knex which uses sqlite3 and postgreSQL for databases which is actually compatable with heroku.
+If you would like to see the current working version of giftee please click this [link](https://github.com/AGuyNamedC-Los/giftee)

 # Giftee
-A social media-esque [website](https://tranquil-fjord-29285.herokuapp.com/) that allows you to manage a gift list that can be comprised of multiple items from other online stores.
+A social media-esque that allows you to manage a gift list that can be comprised of multiple items from other online stores.
 This gift list can also be viewed by other people who search up your username
-- Please allow a couple seconds for the website to load.

 # Motivation